 Examination of the basic ideas about education held by the Seventh-day Adventist church; the application of these ideas in Adventist schools and other education programs.
-Meets the credentials requirement in Principles of Seventh-day Adventist Education.
+Meets the credentials requirement in the class Principles of Seventh-day Adventist Education, utilizing the structure of philosophy as a way of examining these principles.